acornejo/downshow/README.md

 ## Uses and Limitations

-Perhaps the main uses of converting HTML to markdown is to reduce the security considerations that arise when storing and manipulating raw HTML which was produced by an (untrusted) third party.
+The main use of converting HTML to markdown is to reduce the security considerations that arise when storing and manipulating raw HTML which was produced by an (untrusted) third party.

 For this purpose downshow strips all HTML tags from its output and produce a sanitized subset of Markdown which contains no HTML markup.
+In this respect, downshow does not support letting `raw` HTML tags into the markup.

-Using the nodeParser option it is possible to allow certain tags and attributes to be passed through to the markdown output.
-This would only work for toplevel elements, and this usage is highly discouraged.
+Using the nodeParser option it is possible to allow certain tags and attributes to be passed through to the markdown output, although this would only work for toplevel elements.
+Custom nodeParsers are not meant to be used to let HTML go through, and this usage is highly discouraged (and unsafe).

-If you need certain additional formatting in the produced markdown, it is instead recommended to extend the markdown syntax to support this, which can be done with custom node parsers as shown in the example above.
+If you need certain additional formatting in the produced markdown, it is instead recommended to extend the markdown syntax to support this, which can be done with custom node parsers as shown in the underline example above.